Pece17/LinuxServerManagement/README.md

 # Remote connections to Ubuntu Master, CentOS Minion, and Ubuntu Minion (Work in progress) < Write!

-# Changing hostnames permanently on Ubuntu Master, CentOS Minion, and Ubuntu Minion (Work in progress) < Write!
+# Changing the hostname permanently on Ubuntu Master, CentOS Minion, and Ubuntu Minion (Work in progress) < Write!

 Connecting to ubuntumaster